Nasty Canasta: Other appearances

 Nasty Canasta appeared in The Sylvester & Tweety Mysteries episode "B2 or Not B2", voiced by Jim Cummings.
 Unlike his other appearances, Nasty does not play a villainous role here.
 Instead, he is a champion bingo player, alongside his wife Inga.
 They are soon both put out of commission by the episode's antagonist.
 He resembles his look from Barbary Coast Bunny.

 Nasty Canasta appears in the Duck Dodgers TV series episode "The Wrath of Canasta", voiced by Kevin Michael Richardson.
 At first, he appears as a typical science fiction bounty hunter, but after switching clothing to blend in at the resort he lands at, he resembles his look from Drip-Along Daffy.

 Nasty Canasta appears in Looney Tunes: Back in Action in his look from Drip-Along Daffy, voiced by Jeff Bennett.
 He works alongside Yosemite Sam and Cottontail Smith to obtain the map to the Blue Monkey Diamond from DJ Drake.

 Nasty Canasta appears as a boss character in Bugs Bunny Rabbit Rampage, voiced by Greg Burson, and an NPC in Looney Tunes: Acme Arsenal.

-Molossia International Pictures

-A character called Nasty Canasta appears in the Molossia International Pictures movies "Dastardly Deeds in Dry Gulch" and "Way Down West".